November 21, 2021

 So what do you need to become a fully trained and certified Range Safety Officer?

 Well, first a valid firearms licence, also known as a PAL is required.
 If you don’t already have this, the Canadian Firearms Safety Course is required to obtain this licence.

 Having the knowledge to be a safe range user and know the concepts behind how ranges work will also be required as well as extensive firearms experience.
 Being physically and mentally fit, being able to pass a criminal record check and vulnerable sector check will also be required.
 Lastly, valid first aid training which is suitable for the position of a range officer.

 After you have your PAL, the knowledge to be a responsible and safe range user, you’ll also need to understand the duties and responsibilities of a Range Safety Officer.
 Thereafter you will undergo a practical test to demonstrate your ability to manage a firing line.
 This is done under the supervision of your ranges Chief Range Officer (CRO).

 If you are looking to be certified as a RSO at your local range, we recommend taking the Silvercore Online Range User course followed by our Online Range Safety Officer course.
-These courses provide you with the theoretical knowledge needed to be successful in your practical examination with your local range’s CRO.
+These courses were created to exceed legal range officer training requirements and provide you with the knowledge needed to be successful in your practical examination with your local range’s CRO.